AndyJHKim/andyjhkim.github.io/_pages/research.md

 ## Moreover...
 If you're interested in emotional face perception, feel free to reach out.
-This is an ongoing project led by one of my labmates, which I will be joining soon.
+This is an ongoing project led by one of my labmates, which I will (likely) be joining soon.
+Or at least I can introduce you to him.

 I'm also open to broader discussions on brain-inspired AI.
 If you're curious about potential research directions, please check out the [useful links](useful-links.md) page to get a sense of the field.